- dig (v.)

 - early 14c. (diggen), of uncertain origin, perhaps related to dike and ditch, either via Old French diguer (ultimately from a Germanic source), or directly from an unrecorded Old English word.
 Native words were deolfan (see delve), grafan (see grave (v.)).

-Slang sense of "understand" first recorded 1934 in Black English, probably based on the notion of "excavate."
+Slang sense of "understand" first recorded 1934 in African-American vernacular, probably based on the notion of "excavate."
 A slightly varied sense of "appreciate" emerged 1939.
 Strong past participle dug appeared 16c., but is not etymological.
 Related: Digging.

 - dig (n.)